-If we look to mass market, inexpensive and mostly foreign made lights it almost impossible to take their stated specifications and marketing claims at face value.
-One claim we see quite often is about how many watts a particular light fixture is.
+If we look to mass market, inexpensive and mostly foreign-made lights it is almost impossible to take their stated specifications and marketing claims at face value.
+One claim we see quite often is athe wattage of particular light fixture.
 This is the equivalent power vs. actual power conundrum.

-Let’s start by taking a look at the description on a very highly rated (not sure by who?)
+Let’s take a look at the description on a very highly rated (not sure by who?)
 LED light and how they describe it:

 Talk about confusing!
 Let’s recap what we just heard: